andycockers/hpc-automation/README.md

 ## Jenkins (optional)

-Jenskins is used to manage the building of Packer snapshots, deploying an HPC cluster and then running jobs on the cluster.
+Jenkins is used to manage the building of Packer snapshots, deploying an HPC cluster and then running jobs on the cluster.
 It is not a requirement to use Jenkins - it is possible to run all the jobs standalone.
 I have included the DSL Jenkins code as an example.